tchoopojcharoen/Multi-Depot-Traffic-Management/docs/index.rst

 Credit
 ************
-* This project is to connect between User, Fleet and Traffic Management of Autonomous Mobile Robot.
+* The objective of this project is to establish seamless connectivity and coordination among users, fleet management, and traffic management for autonomous mobile robots.
-* In part of Fleet management, This project have adapted from Kimbim's MDVRP (source : https://github.com/kimbim/MDVRP)
+* For fleet management, this project incorporates and builds upon Kimbim's MDVRP framework (source: https://github.com/kimbim/MDVRP) to ensure efficient management of the robot fleet.
-* In part of Visualization, This project use Multi-Turtlesim_
+* The visualization aspect of this project utilizes the Multi-Turtlesim library (source: https://github.com/tchoopojcharoen/multi_turtlesim) to provide a comprehensive visual representation.
+* The interface designed for fleet and traffic management in a multi-depot scenario is fully compatible with ROS2.
+(Please note that usage outside of the ROS2 framework may result in limited functionality, particularly regarding the visualization aspect with the Traffic Service Server Node.)

 .. toctree::